nmshd/documentation/_docs_integrate/01-integrate-scenarios.md

 Understand the [Data Model]({% link _docs_integrate/data-model-overview.md %}) of enmeshed and how it fits into your integration.
 Also get an overview of the [Attribute Values]({% link _docs_integrate/attribute-values.md %}), the [Connector Events]({% link _docs_integrate/connector-events.md %}) and our [Use Cases]({% link _docs_integrate/use-cases.md %}).

+## Migration Guides

+Get support for the migration of an existing system to a new version, for example when [migrating from version 4 to version 5]({% link _docs_integrate/migration-from-v4-to-v5.md %}) of the enmeshed Runtime and Connector, respectively.

 ## Troubleshooting

 Here you can find the [Error codes]({% link _docs_integrate/error-codes.md %}) and our [FAQ]({% link _docs_integrate/faq.md %}) page.